-Recently, there have been many breakthroughs in wind turbine technology that continue to increase the energy efficiency and lower the costs of this renewable energy source.
+Recently, there have been many breakthroughs in wind turbine technology that continue to increase energy efficiency and lower the costs of this renewable energy source.
 Advancements in wind turbine blade design are continually being developed to increase flow and decrease drag.
-R&D, as well as commercial application, is being done with strong, light, corrosion-resistant composite materials for blade, tower, and foundation structures.
+R&D, as well as commercial application, is being done with strong, light, corrosion-resistant composite materials for blades, towers, and foundation structures.

 Wind turbines are also increasing in size and capacity.
 GE recently unveiled a 12 MW offshore wind turbine - the Haliade-X - which is being developed for use in new European offshore wind farm projects, as well as the Ocean Wind Farm off the east coast of the US, and other offshore wind farms.
 In addition, the latest trends in global wind technology include smart industrial networks using wind, augmenting wind power with energy storage, and moving wind farms offshore.

 Improving the technological management of wind farms, industrial smart systems send data to wind farm operators through a wi-fi network; predicting wind strength and optimal position for turbines based on the forecasted wind speed and direction.
 One breakthrough in wind turbines has lasers pinpointing the direction of wind, so that turbine blades can optimize their productive capacity by automatically adjusting their position.
 Also helping to improve the effectiveness of wind farms, energy storage technologies coupled with wind farms store excess electricity when more energy is produced by the wind than what is needed; and feeds it back into the grid when the wind slows down or stops blowing.